ollerwagen/imp-interpreter/README.md

 If you specify `-multiline` when executing the interpreter, you can enter code until you end a line with a `!` character.

+It is also possible to directly enter arithmetic or boolean expressions in the REPL window which are evaluated and the result printed to the console.
+Right now, the error messages generated for such expressions are quite lackluster though.

 ## The Language

 I extended the language by an additional command `print` (used the same way as `skip`) in order to print the names and values of all variables.